Uinseann MacEoin: Political activism

 He remained politically active, joining Clann na Poblachta, the Wolfe Tone Society, the Dublin Civic Group, the Northern Ireland Civil Rights Association and the Irish Anti-Apartheid Movement.
 To what extent MacEoin was involved in republican or IRA activities after 1945 is not clear.
 However, in March 1963 MacEoin was called a witness to a case in Scotland involving a Glasgow bookmaker by the name of Samuel Docherty and the Royal Bank of Scotland.
 Docherty claimed the bank owed him £50,000.
 MacEoin testified that in February 1962 he had travelled with £50,000 in cash from Dublin to lodge to Docherty's account in the Royal Bank of Scotland in Belfast, as a loan.
 When asked about the origin of this large sum of money, MacEoin stated it was supplied by another person, but would not divulge that person's name.
 This immediately triggered the court's suspicions and the Judge warned MacEoin he would be contempt of court if he did not name the supplier of the money.
 MacEoin was placed in police custody for the day, and eventually he agreed to give the name in writing in confidence to the Judge.
 The Judge ultimately ruled that Docherty was guilty of attempted fraud and perjury and that MacEoin's involvement reeked of criminality.
 However, no further action was ever brought forward against Docherty or MacEoin.

 In Sinn Féin's 1971 Éire Nua social and economic programme, MacEoin wrote the chapter on 'Planning', and attended meetings in Monaghan in the early 1970s on the Dáil Uladh, a parliament for the 9-county Ulster.
 In 1981, during the republican hunger strikes, one of his Mountyjoy Square houses was used as the national headquarters of the National H-Block Committee.
 Following the 1986 Sinn Féin split, MacEoin supported Republican Sinn Féin.
 He was a founding member of the Constitutional Rights Campaign in 1987, a group which aimed to protect the rights of Irish citizens in the European Community, having campaigned against Ireland joining the EEC in the early 1970s.
-In 1978, he was sentence to 2 weeks in Mountjoy Prison for non-payment of a fine issued for not having a television licence.
+In 1978, he was sentenced to 2 weeks in Mountjoy Prison for non-payment of a fine issued for not having a television licence.
 He had refused to buy one to protest the lack of Irish language programming.